 From (1) and Theorem \ref{th:car-ext}, we have (3) there is another assignment $q$ and a collection of additive utility functions $u = (u_1, \ldots, u_n) \in \mathcal{U}(\pref)$ such that $q$ Pareto dominates $p$ with respect to $u$.

 Without loss of generality we may assume that each agent receives a nonempty bundle in $p$.
 Regarding \textbf{the structure} of $p$, first we observe that the lack of one-for-two Pareto improvement swaps implies that every agent is assigned to some (or none) of her top objects and possibly to one additional object that she ranks lower.
 Formally, let $T_p(i)$ denote a set of $i$'s top objects she is assigned to in $p$, i.e., $T_p(i)=\{o: o\in p(i) \mbox{ s.t. } \nexists o'\notin p(i), o'\succ_i o\}$.
-Then $p(i)=T_p(i)\cup w_p(i)$, where $w_p(i)$ is either a single object or the empty set.
+Then $p(i)=T_p(i)\cup \{w_p(i)\}$, where $w_p(i)$ is either a single object or no object.

 We show that $|q(i)|=|p(i)|$ must hold for every agent $i$.
 Suppose not, then there is an agent $i$ for which $|q(i)|<|p(i)|$.
-By the definition of $T_p(i)$ it is straightforward that if $w_p(i)=\emptyset$ then $u_i(p(i))=u_i(T_p(i))> u_i(q(i))$, and if $w_p(i)\neq \emptyset$ then $u_i(p(i))=u_i(T_p(i)\cup w_p(i))> u_i(T_p(i))\geq u_i(q(i))$, a contradiction.
-Furthermore, for every agent $i$, if $w_p(i)\neq\emptyset$ then for any object $o\in q(i)$ we have $o \succsim_i w_p(i)$.
-Otherwise, if there was an agent $i$ with $o\in q(i)$ such that $w_p(i)\succ_i o$, then $u_i(T_p(i))\geq u_i(q(i)\setminus\{o\})$ would imply $u_i(p(i))=u_i(T_p(i)\cup w_p(i)) > u_i(q(i))$.
+By the definition of $T_p(i)$ it is straightforward that if $w_p(i)=\emptyset$ then $u_i(p(i))=u_i(T_p(i))> u_i(q(i))$, and if $w_p(i)\neq \emptyset$ then $u_i(p(i))=u_i(T_p(i)\cup \{w_p(i)\})> u_i(T_p(i))\geq u_i(q(i))$, a contradiction.
+Furthermore, for every agent $i$, if $\{w_p(i)\}\neq\emptyset$ then for any object $o\in q(i)$ we have $o \succsim_i w_p(i)$.
+Otherwise, if there was an agent $i$ with $o\in q(i)$ such that $w_p(i)\succ_i o$, then $u_i(T_p(i))\geq u_i(q(i)\setminus\{o\})$ would imply $u_i(p(i))=u_i(T_p(i)\cup \{w_p(i)\}) > u_i(q(i))$.

 Now we construct a so-called \textbf{Pareto improvement sequence} with respect to $p$ and $q$, which consists of a sequence of agents $\{i_1, i_2, \dots i_k\}$ with possible repetitions and a set of distinct objects $\{o_1, o_2, \dots , o_m\}$ such that \begin{itemize} \item $o_1 \in q(i_2) \setminus p(i_2)$, $o_2 \in p(i_2) \setminus q(i_2)$, and $o_1 \succsim_{i_2} o_2$; \item $o_2 \in q(i_3) \setminus p(i_3)$, $o_3 \in p(i_3) \setminus q(i_3)$, and $o_2 \succsim_{i_3} o_3$; \item \ldots \item $o_m \in q(i_1)\setminus p(i_1)$, $o_1\in p(i_1)\setminus q(i_1)$, and $o_{m}\succsim_{i_1}o_1$. \end{itemize} and with strict preference for at least one agent.